himanshuteotia/microservice_architecture/README.md

 microservice_architecture :

-I am building small ecomerce architecture using microservices.
+I am building small e-commerce architecture using microservices.
 In this I have different modules

 1. user orders
 2. shipping addreses